Vishwam401/Vishwam401/README.md

     under load, what breaks first?
 ```

-- **Weekly postmortem ritual** — reading other people's incidents (Cloudflare, Buttondown, incident.io) as a substitute for on-call scars
+- **Weekly postmortem ritual** — reading other people's incidents.
+(Cloudflare, Buttondown, incident.io) as a substitute for on-call scars
 - **Plan and log are never the same file** — the plan states intent, the log states measured outcome
 - **Measured vs inferred** — every claim in my logs is labeled.
 "Likely" is not "confirmed"